rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 #### root-password

 Change the root password for an instance using the "root-password" command.
-Use the server name as the command&rsquo;s argument, then you&rsquo;ll be asked to enter the new password.
+Use the server name as the command's argument, then you'll be asked to enter the new password.

 Example: